 Pfeiffer Big Sur State Park Hikes

-- Pfeiffer Falls Trail: 1.4 mile easy round trip from the trailhead.
+- Pfeiffer Falls Trail: 1.4 mile short walking trail.
 A scenic hike along Pfeiffer Big Sur Creek through one of the park’s finest redwood groves, ending at a 60-foot waterfall.
 (Note: this trail is closed until further notice)